jrlepere/ACLAHEwDGC/README.md

 ![alt text](https://github.com/jrlepere/ACLAHEwDGC/blob/master/imgs/Bilinear.jpg)

 # ACLAHEwDGC2
-L1 in the ACLAHEwDGC calculation has the ability to exceed the maximum gray value.
-This is because the Wen calculation is not normalized.
-Therefore, a modified version of ACLAHEwDGC, appropriately names ACLAHEwDGC2, takes Wen equals the sigmoid of the previous Wen calculation.
+L1 in the ACLAHEwDGC calculation has the ability to exceed the maximum gray value because lmax and cdf(l) have a maximum of 255 and 1, respectively.
+Therefore, to keep L1 in [0,255], Wen must be in [0.0, 1.0].
+However, this is not always true.
+Therefore, a modified version of ACLAHEwDGC, appropriately names ACLAHEwDGC2, takes W'en equal to the sigmoid of the previous Wen calculation.
 This constrains the range of Wen to [0.5, 1.0].

 ![alt text](https://github.com/jrlepere/ACLAHEwDGC/blob/master/imgs/Wen2.png)